OrnrumphaNirundorn/Software-Developer-Internship-Exercise/README.md

 # ToDo List Module for Odoo

-An Odoo module designed to streamline task management, categorize activities with tags, and ensure process integrity through sub-task validation.
+A simple module to manage todo lists with tasks, tags, and attendees, helping users track progress from draft to completion efficiently.

 ## Installation & Setup